Skip to content

 The data on California recalls

-If you are reading this page, you have probably already seen the trend: California cannabis recalls have roughly doubled year-over-year, and forty-two percent of them cite a label or cannabinoid-pipeline failure.
-The full breakdown, with sources from the DCC public recall portal, is on the recall trend page.
+The trend is on the public record: California cannabis recalls have roughly doubled year-over-year, and roughly 40% of them cite a label or cannabinoid-pipeline failure.
+The full breakdown, with sources from the DCC public recall portal, is in the data section of the Method page.

 The pattern that page documents is the pattern this practice is built around.
 Distribution-side paperwork failures are not a fringe risk anymore.
 They are the dominant recall mechanism in the state.